47 mm AT gun [PAG]

 Purchase and description

 A number of types were tested, amongst which the German PAK 35/36 and the Austrian Böhler.
 The latter was chosen for its better price and the fact that it slightly outperformed the PAK 35.
-The first guns arrived in 1937 and up to May 1940 about 380 would follow, partially from license fabrication.
+The first guns arrived in 1937 and up to May 1940 about 380 would follow, partially from licensed fabrication in the Netherlands.

-The Böhler was a very effective anti-tank gun with quite a punch.
+The Böhler was an effective anti-tank gun with quite a punch.
 It could be deployed in a very expeditious manner.
 It was able to be applied on its wheel mounting or without.
 The wheel mounting could be taken off in a matter of seconds and the legs of the gun-carriage could be spread in such an angle that the gun was able to traverse in an angle of 36° to both sides without the necessity of displacement.
-The gun profile was extremely low, thus creating the minimum exposure to opposing forces.
+The gun profile was very low, thus creating a minimum frontal exposure to opposing forces.

-The ammunition used was either a HE shell [against soft targets] or a solid AP shell.
-The AP grenade was able to penetrate 45-50 mm of armoured steel at 200 m, and 35 mm armoured steel at 500 m.
-In those days it was enough penetrating power to destroy any German tank or armoured car.
-The AP shell would penetrate the armour and the fragments would disperse in the interior of the object.
-The HE shell was fitted with a highly sensitive percussion-fuse that detonated on first contact.
-The ammo ration for each gun was 80 AP and 20 HE shells.
+The ammunition used was either a HE round [against soft targets] or a solid AP round.
+The AP round was able to penetrate 45-50 mm of armoured steel at 200 m, and 35 mm armoured steel at 500 m.
+In those days it was enough penetrating power to destroy any German tank or armoured car available.
+The AP round would penetrate the armour and the fragments would disperse in the interior of the object.
+The HE round was fitted with a highly sensitive percussion-fuse that detonated on first contact.
+It had the expected shrapnel effect on detonation.
+The normal ammo ration for each gun was 80 AP and 20 HE shells.

-The weapon had a simple and quick operation and was able to fire up to 15 rounds a minute.
-The weapon platform on fixed mounting [without its wheel carriage] was so stable that the depth straddle [at 2,000 m] was less than 20 meter after three shots, and the latitude straddle was even neglectable.
+The weapon had a simple and quick operation and was able to fire up to 15 rounds a minute by a well trained crew.
+The weapon platform on fixed mounting [without its wheel carriage] was so stable that the depth straddle [at 2,000 m] was less than 20 meter after three shots and the latitude straddle was even neglectable.
+Those were inpressive performances.
+On the other hand, Dutch crews were hardly trained with live firing rounds for obvious reasons of low ammo stocks.
+Pushing up against the best performance of any weapon does require experience, an element that was omitted in the Dutch army.

-The AT units were all equipped with modern traction.
-Since the gun was quite easy to handle [395 kg with armoured shield, 345 kg without], it was very easy to deploy it in the field.
+AT units were all equipped with modern traction, usually a Van Doorne (DAF) truck that was able to both pull the gun and carry the crew and an ammo ration.
+Since the gun was quite easy to handle [395 kg with armoured shield, 345 kg without], it was easy to deploy it in the field.
 The armoured shield that had been designed for the gun was not very practical though.
 It had an extremely steep angle [45°], which - combined with the low profile of the gun - made the gun operation quite unpleasant.
-The guns would therefore hardly ever be seen with the armoured shield in place.
+The guns would therefore hardly ever be seen with the armoured shield in use.

 During the winter of 1940 the Dutch realised that they had too few AT weapons available.
 As such the new Commander-in-Chief Winkelman gave orders to concentrate all modern AT guns within the Fortress Holland.
 The outer defences would be equipped with the old and obsolete infantry guns of 5,7 cm [6-veld] or the even more obsolete 8,4 cm [8-staal] and a few of the already available Solothurn 2 cm AT rifles.
 These guns were only able to fire HE shells and outdated [ordinary steel] AP rounds that lacked true penetration power.
 As such both weapons were unfit to fight tanks of the types Pz.III en Pz.IV or any armoured vehicle at longer distance.
 Furthermore the slow operation, high profile and fixed mounting made these guns totally unsuitable for any dynamic warfare.
 Since the exchange of the Böhler AT guns was still in progress in May 1940, some were still dislocated at several points along the outer defences where German troops would appear.
 They would proof welcome devices!